UltimateModuleCreator/umc-crud/README.md

 This module provides a general admin `Save` controller that has as dependencies a set of other classes / interfaces that have only one of the responsibilities above
  - an Entity manager responsible for retrieving the data from db or instantiating a new entity
  - a data processor (interface) that processes the data
- - an entity config class that will contain the details about the entity being processed.
+ - an entity config class will contain the details about the entity being processed.
  - side objects: a data persistor (which is basically the session) to save the data submitted in case there is an error and you need to redirect back to the form with the previously submitted data prefilled.

 All of these can be configured via `di.xml` for each entity you want to manage.